eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-11.md

       /* create upstream connection */
-      /*create pipe connection to  client source and upstream sink for the listener*/ /*create pipe a connection to upstream source and client sink for the listener*/ } else {
+      /*create pipe connection to  client source and upstream sink for the listener*/ /*create pipe connection to upstream source and client sink for the listener*/ } else {
     /* same as previous stages*/